 Having trained as an accountant with Price Waterhouse, he worked in corporate finance with Kleinwort Benson, and with the European Bank for Reconstruction & Development.
 Thomas was Chief Financial Officer for Robert Walters plc, for First Telecom plc, and then for Symbian plc.
 Symbian was the creator/developer of the first mass market smartphone operating system, being a joint venture between the major mobile phone handset manufacturers.
 Whilst at Symbian, Thomas led the software engineering development, and then the sale of Symbian to Nokia Oyj in 2008.

-Andy Forbes started in 2015 as Principal of the College of Haringey, Enfield and North East London, having served for six years as Principal of Hertford Regional College.
+Andy Forbes is Principal of City & Islington College, having been Principal of the College of Haringey, Enfield, and North East London, and before that, of Hertford Regional College.

-He has served as a school governor, Chair of a Housing Association, Chair of Oldham Race Equality Partnership and specialist adviser to the Parliamentary Select Committee on Social Cohesion.
+He has served as a school governor, Chair of a housing association, Chair of Oldham Race Equality Partnership, and specialist adviser to the Parliamentary Select Committee on Social Cohesion.
 His work with Oldham Housing Department won a National Training Award in 1996.
-He served for seven years as a member of the OCR Examinations Board Policy Committee and more recently has been a Board Member of Hertfordshire Local Enterprise Partnership and Chair of the LEP Skills & Employment Programme Board.
+He served for seven years as a member of the OCR Examinations Board Policy Committee, and more recently, has been a Trustee of UCAS.
+He is now Chair of UCAS Media Limited.

-Andy has a Degree in English and an MA from Cambridge University and a PGCE and Diploma in Management Sciences from Manchester University.
+Andy has a degree in English, an MA from Cambridge University, and a PGCE and Diploma in Management Sciences from the University of Manchester.

 Committee membership: Nominations Committee